top of page

 Life Course Tool – is a framework that was developed by Helen Sanderson and Associates.
 It is a tool that helps individuals and families of all abilities and at any age or stage of life develop a vision for a good life.
 It helps them think about what they need to know and do, identify how to find or develop supports, and discover what it takes to live the lives they want to live.

 Meaningful Day – is being truly connected to the events in the passage of one’s day.
 Being present because someone chooses to be engaged in a particular activity or event.
 When someone is meaningfully engaged because the person is part of a process or situation.
 Regardless of ability to be engaged as a full and participating member of community.
 Relationships give meaning to our lives.
-Some common themes about what makes a life meaningful are: to love and be loved; to give and to receive; to create and to learn, to cherish and be valued, to make a difference and to participate, to dream & to have choice, to believe & to b (Taken from Durham Family Network, Newsletter February 2009) - get feedback from staff and find ways to include in website.
+Some common themes about what makes a life meaningful are: to love and be loved; to give and to receive; to create and to learn, to cherish and be valued, to make a difference and to participate, to dream & to have choice, to believe & to believed.

 One Page Profile – is a tool that simply put, summarizes what is important to someone and how they wish to be supported.
 On a One Page Profile, the person indicates how they would like people to help them if and when they need care.